 Make Passwords Random

 The more predictable your password is, the easier it is to break.
 Why?

 If someone is targeting you specifically, they may be able to learn enough about you to guess your password.
-For example, if you post on social media about your pet, or favorite sports team, or favorite book, a hacker may try those words.
+For example, if you post on social media about your pet, or your favorite sports team, or your favorite book, a hacker may try those words.